-Naturally occurring in south-west Western Australia, these beautiful and distinctive flowers can now be found all over the country, as they're a favourite with many gardeners and landscapers.
-Their popularity is most likely due to their beautiful, unique flowers.
+Originally native to south-west Western Australia, these beautiful and distinctive flowers can now be found all over the country, as they're a favourite with many gardeners and landscapers.

 The kangaroo paw gets its name from its flowers, which are often red in colour, feel furry, and are shaped just like a kangaroo's paw.
 The nectar in the long and tubular flowers are an important high-energy food source for many birds, mammals and insects.

-The kangaroo paw relies on its fellow buddies to help with its pollination.
-When a long-tongued marsupial like the small, dainty Honey Possum or a thin-beaked bird like the Tawny-crowned Honeyeater comes along to feed on the paw’s nectar, its long, thin anthers cover the animal with pollen.
-These messy eaters then head off to another plant for dessert, taking the pollen with them, which will help make new kangaroo paw seeds when it rubs off on the next plant.
+The kangaroo paw relies on animals to help with pollination.
+When a long-tongued marsupial like the small, dainty Honey Possum or a thin-beaked bird like the Tawny-crowned Honeyeater comes along to feed on the paw's nectar, its long, thin anthers cover the animal with pollen.
+These messy eaters then head off to another plant, taking the pollen with them.

-Kangaroo paws not only have lots of different coloured flowers, they also have very different sizes ranging from a huge 2 m high to a tiny 30 cm.
+Kangaroo paws not only have lots of different coloured flowers, they also have very different sizes ranging from a 2m high to a tiny 30 cm.
 They love growing in rocky, dry places with lots of sun and pollinator buddies around to help them out.

 The leaves of the kangaroo paw grow in a similar way to grass, from underground roots or rhizomes, straight up out of the soil.
-This is a very useful adaptation when actual kangaroos come along and eat the leaves right down to the ground or when a bushfire comes through and burns their leaves off.
+This is a very useful adaptation when actual kangaroos come along and eat the leaves right down to the ground or when a bush fire burns their leaves off.
 Their root system means kangaroo paws can survive these events and start growing again, even after their leaves have been damaged.

-These beautiful buddies are a stunning sight to come across in the bush but also have a look around in your local parks and gardens and you're sure to come across a brilliant, furry splash of colour.
-These pretty flowers will put the spring back in your step this winter.
+These beautiful buddies are a stunning sight in the bush but also have a look around in your local parks and gardens and you're sure to come across a brilliant, furry splash of colour.

-TIP There are a few diseases that the kangaroo paw can come down with including rust and ink fungus.
+There are a few diseases that the kangaroo paw is susceptible to including rust and ink fungus.
 These diseases are naturally kept under control when a fire passes through the bush.
 In the garden you can cut them back after flowering to simulate the effects of a bushfire.
 This allows the kangaroo paw to grow back healthy new shoots.